 What are the Benefits of Online Therapy?

-I’ve been really interested in what the research would find and to date, the research has consistently shown online treatment can be very effective for many mental health issues.
+I’ve been really interested in what the research would find and to date, the research has consistently shown that online treatment can be very effective for many mental health issues.
 For example, a 2014 study published in Behaviour Research and Therapy found that online cognitive behavioural therapy was effective in treating anxiety disorders.
 While more research needs to be done in this area the initial findings are very promising.

 Many people find online communication very comfortable, especially younger adults or those who use technology often.
 As more people are using email, webinars and text messaging to communicate, it can seem easier than talking to someone in person, especially when revealing personal or private information.